scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 +-------------+------------+
 ~~~~

 Each body of an AS entry MUST contain exactly one hop entry component.
-The hop entry component specifies forwarding information for the data plane.
-The data plane requires this information to create the hop through the current AS (in the direction of the beaconing).
+The hop entry component specifies forwarding information which the data plane requires to create the hop through the current AS (in the direction of the beaconing).

 The following code block defines the hop entry component `HopEntry` in Protobuf message format: